167 km blue pistes, 263 km red pistes,39 km black pistes and 34 km skiing routes

 Our Zillertal delicacies have nevertasted better than in our ski huts.

-Get your all-inclusive pass for trains,buses, cable cars and over 65 partners!
+Get your all-inclusive pass for trains,buses, cable cars and many partners!

 18 holes in a spectacular natural setting:Austria’s first 5-star superior golf course.

 Zillertal is one of the world’s most diverse hiking destinations.
-Optimally signed trails of all difficulties stretch over 1,000 kilometres at three general altitude levels from the sunny valley floor to the rugged and isolated peaks of the numerous three-thousanders.
+Optimally signed trails of all difficulties stretch 1,400 kilometres at three general altitude levels from the sunny valley floor to the rugged and isolated peaks of the numerous three-thousanders.

 Eleven summer cable cars and the Zillertal Alpine roads enable direct access to this fascinating mountain world.
 Numerous mountain huts offer original Zillertal food and treat their guests to home-cooked delicacies.